holepunchto/hyperdrive/SPECIFICATION.md

 Should be sent to respond to a request.

-`block` should be set to the index of block you are responding with.
+`block` should be set to the index of the block you are responding with.

-`data` should be set to the binary block
+`data` should be set to the binary block.

 `proof` should be set to the needed integrity proof needed to verify that this block is correct.
 The proof should contain the first sibling and uncles hashes and indexes needed to verify this block.
 If this is the first response the remote is gonna receive (they has sent no have message, or the bitfield was empty) you should include the merkle tree roots and the end of the proof.
-See the "Content Integrity" section for more information.
+See the "[Content Integrity](#content-integrity)" section for more information.

 After receiving a verified response message you should send a have messages to other peers you are connected, except for the peer sending you the response, to indicate you now have this piece.
 If you are the peer sending a response you should record that the remote peer now have this block as well.